 Afghanistan: Conflict Metrics 2000-2018

-There are serious, long-standing serious differences and uncertainties over how to measure the pace of the fighting and each side's level of influence and control.
+Furthermore, there are serious, long-standing serious differences and uncertainties over how to measure the pace of the fighting and each side's level of influence and control.
 Throughout seventeen years of war, the Afghan government and ISAF have tended to exaggerate their success, "spinning" their news releases to favor their own side.
 The Taliban has often made its own exaggerated claims, trying to spin the war in the opposite direction.

 This survey now traces a long history of official and NGO efforts to portray the course of the war, and provides comparisons of current reporting on government and Taliban success through mid-May 2018– drawing heavily on work by the UN, U.S. government, ISAF, NGOs, and media sources – notably work in the Long War Journal.